FedeIra/Project-Portfolio/api/README.md

 2. Check Docker is installed and running on your machine.

-3. Build and run the containers in backend-nodejs directory with the following commands:
+3. Build and run the project using the following command in the root of the project directory:

-BACKEND Y FRONTED:

 ```bash
 docker-compose up --build
 ```

+4. Else, you can run the backend and frontend separately using the following commands:

 BACKEND (api directory)